Quick Summary

 Article 59 states the eligibility criteria for a person to become the president of India.
 This article includes all the requirements needed to become eligible for the post of President.
 Some of the important requirements are-

 This article also states the President’s financial benefits.
-The Parliament decides the financial benefits of the president.
+The parliament decides on the president’s financial benefits.
 He can live in the official residences without paying rent.

 The guidelines mentioned in the article continue to apply unless new laws are passed to change them.
 This ensures the President’s financial stability and independence while in office.